 - When finished, open the drain to get rid of moisture

-If you aren’t sure how to choose an air compressor, this information should help you feel ready to make the right choice.
-Just follow these tips, and you should be able to buy the right machine for your needs.
+If you are unsure how to choose an air compressor, this information should help you feel ready to make the right choice.
+Just follow these tips, and you should be able to buy the machine that is suitable for your needs.

 Kylie Dotts